 What is the future of Functional Testing?

 These practices would surely help us with doing our jobs in testing a program/website.
 They are very effective and could save a lot of time for us since they work fast.
-It’s also important for us to keep our knowledge about how functional testing works so we can be able to use it properly.
+It’s also important for us to keep our knowledge about how functional testing works so we can use it properly.

 Functional testing is a vital part of software development because it’s the process that simulates how your application will perform in real-life scenarios.
 The goal is to identify any glitches, bugs, or other errors before it hits the market so you can make adjustments and prevent costly delays.
+Let me know your thoughts about functional testing in the comments section below.